-From Better Homes and Gardens via Peggy Gjertsen, who brought the bread to a SAS recipe exchange pot-luck in the very early years of the company.
+From Better Homes and Gardens via the late Peggy Gjertsen, who brought the bread to a SAS recipe exchange pot-luck in the very early years of the company.
 Said Peggy (or maybe Better Homes and Gardens) on the recipe card, “A perfect partner for salads or soups.”

 I love this bread in part because of the large amount of dill seed and dill weed used.
 You could substitute whole-wheat flour for up to half of the white flour and it would still be delicious.